WesselKroos/youtube-ambilight/TROUBLESHOOT.md

   - Blur: `30% or lower`
   - Spread: `30% or lower`

+---

 # Browser settings
 For the best performance it's important to have an integrated or dedicated graphics card, so that you can enable hardware acceleration in the browser and validate that the browser is using your graphics card.
 These steps differ per browser.

 ## Chrome / Edge / Opera / Vivaldi (Chromium browsers)
+### Check graphics card availability
-How to make sure that your graphics card is used by the browser:
+1. Make sure that your graphics card is used by the browser:
     1. Go to the url [chrome://settings/system]() _(The browser blocks `chrome://` links, you have to manually copy and paste this url in a new tab)_
-   - Check `Use hardware acceleration when available`
+    2. Check `Use hardware acceleration when available`

-How to make sure that your graphics card is detected by the browser:
+2. Make sure that your graphics card is detected by the browser:
     1. Go to the url [chrome://gpu]()
-2. Check the values:
-    - GL_RENDERER: `<the name of you graphics card>`
+    2. Check the value `GL_RENDERER: <the name of you graphics card>`

-> If your graphics card is not detected: `Hardware acceleration` may not be enabled or you need to assign the browser to your graphics card from the graphics control panel of
+If your graphics card is not detected: `Hardware acceleration` may not be enabled or you need to assign the browser to your graphics card from the graphics control panel of
 [NVidia](https://nvidia.custhelp.com/app/answers/detail/a_id/5035/kw/preferred),
 [AMD & Intel switchable](https://www.amd.com/en/support/kb/faq/dh-017)
 or via the [Windows graphics settings](https://www.amd.com/en/support/kb/faq/gpu-110#faq-Customizing-Graphics-Performance-Preference-for-a-Desktop-App).

+### Check graphics card features
 How to check that your graphics card's features are used by the browser:
 1. Go to the url [chrome://gpu]()
 2. Check the values: